English wine has been evident in the press a lot quite recently, so here we are ready to introduce to you a hidden secret – Nutbourne Vineyards!

 How did Nutbourne Vineyards start?

-Nutbourne Vineyards are a pioneer in the UK wine industry, with 20 acres of vines being planted with Germanic varieties (Bacchus, Huxelrebe and Reichensteiner) in 1980.
+Nutbourne is unique, they are a pioneer in the UK wine industry, with 20 acres of vines being planted with Germanic varieties (Bacchus, Huxelrebe and Reichensteiner) in 1980.
 In 1991 the Gladwin family bought the vineyard and since then have expanded the vineyard and introduced new varieties such a Pinot Noir and Chardonnay.
-The winery was built 10 years ago, which ensured Nutbourne were producing high-quality wines which have now gone on to win many of the countries most prestigious wine awards.
+Unlike commercial vineyards in the UK, the winery was built 10 years ago, which ensured Nutbourne were producing high-quality wines which have now gone on to win many of the countries most prestigious wine awards.
+For example, the multi-award-winning Nutty Brut has won a gold medal twice at the international wine spirit competition!!

 What is Nutbourne’s winemaking style?

-As a small producer, we have much more freedom to produce wines which we want to make, and that is why we have a larger selection of still wines than sparkling (most UK producers make sparkling wine).
+As a small producer amongst most of the english vineyards, we have much more freedom to produce wines which we want to make.
+Our cool climate terroir at nutbourne (West Sussex) gives us the ideal wine growing environment which allows us to produce a larger selection of still wines than English sparkling wine (most UK producers make sparkling wine).
 Our range changes year on year, depending on how successful the season has been and what we would like to be produced.
 This year we have introduced oak barrels (American and French) to add depth to our Pinot Noir which will be released in 2020.
 We have a Riesling – style wine using our Germanic varieties, and we also have lower alcohol naturally fermented wine, Nutty Wild made from Pinot Noir which is very unique.

 What is Nutbourne’s favourite varietal to work with?